 By telling your customers about your payment options clearly and honestly, you can build trust with them and make the checkout process as easy and stress-free as possible.

-Tip #9: Set up Abandoned Cart Recovery Emails:
+Shopify Checklist #9: Set up Abandoned Cart Recovery Emails:

 Cart recovery emails are an important part of any Shopify store that does well.
 When a customer adds an item to their cart but doesn’t finish the checkout process, these emails are sent to them.
 By sending a targeted email reminder to these customers, you can bring back lost sales and keep more of them as customers.